Test for non-negligible adverse shifts: Experiments

+For each dataset, we estimate a fixed (mean) effect reported on the \(s-\)value scale, which measures how sensitive a dataset is to these partition-induced shifts.
+The higher the value, the more susceptible a dataset is to adverse shifts caused by sampling variation.
+These fixed effects can be interpreted in the usual way as the strength of evidence against the null of no adverse shift.
+We refer to the supplementary material for further details about this experiment.
+At a glance, Figure \ref{fig:heatmap-cc18}, created with the \texttt{superheat} package \citep{barter2018superheat}, tells the story quite succintly.

-At a glance, the heatmap along with the dendrogram for clustering in Figure \ref{fig:heatmap-cc18}, created with \texttt{superheat} (Barter and Yu \hyperlink{ref-barter2018superheat}{2018}), tells the whole story quite succintly.
-Across 62 datasets, we see that tests of no adverse shifts based on two-sample classification, residual diagnostics, and resampling uncertainty are indeed highly correlated.
-Figure \ref{fig:corr-cc18} shows this correlation matrix\footnote{We use the method in Schäfer and Strimmer ( \hyperlink{ref-schafer2005shrinkage}{2005}) to estimate the correlation matrix.}.
-These three distinct notions of outlyingness are distinctly not independent: they leak information about one another.
-Residual diagnostics and resampling uncertainty, both of which incorporate facets of the predictive performance, are the most correlated.
-This suggests that they can be used interchangeably.
-Two-sample classification is not as strongly associated with the other two.
-This connects back to and further supports the point made in Section \ref{sec:iris}; namely, tests for distributional shifts alone are ill-equiped, by definition, to detect whether a shift is benign or harmful for predictive tasks.
-If the key criterion is predictive performance, \texttt{D-SOS} tests based on residual diagnostics and resampling uncertainty are more informative than those solely based on comparing distributions.
+Across these 62 datasets, we see that tests of no adverse shift based on two-sample classification, residual diagnostics, and predictive uncertainty (confidence-based OOD detection) are indeed highly correlated.
+Residual diagnostics and predictive uncertainty, both of which mirror the performance of the underlying supervised algorithm, are the most correlated (Pearson correlation coefficient is 0.82).
+This suggests that they can be used interchangeably, and by virtue of focusing on predictive performance, are suitable metrics for model monitoring.
+Two-sample classification is not as strongly associated with residual diagnostics and predictive uncertainty (Pearson correlation coefficient is 0.5 and 0.47 respectively).
+This arcs back to the point made in Section \ref{sec:iris}; namely, tests of equal distribution alone are ill-equiped, by definition, to detect whether a shift is benign or harmful for predictive tasks.

+Notice the datasets clustered together at the very top of Figure \ref{fig:heatmap-cc18} with low \(s-\)values for two-sample classification but high \(s-\)values for residual diagnostics and predictive uncertainty.
+For these datasets, the distribution seems fine but prediction suffers.
+To a somewhat lesser extent, also notice the reverse effect at the bottom of Figure \ref{fig:heatmap-cc18}.
+These are the false alarms we previously highlighted where we have relatively higher \(s-\)values for two-sample classification than for the other two notions of outlyingness.
+For these datasets, prediction seems fine but the distribution is not.
+The link between distribution shift and predictive performance can be more tenuous than what we typically assume.
+When faced with dataset shift, by rote we often reach for tests of equal distribution.
+It may be more productive to deliberate over the appropriate notions of outlyingness to detect adverse shift.